masikol/barapost/README.md

 ### DESCRIPTION:

-**barapost.py** -- this script is designed for determinating the taxonomic position of nucleotide sequences by "BLASTing" each of them with 'blastn' script from "BLAST+" toolkit and regarding the best hit.
+**barapost.py** -- this script is designed for taxonomic annotation of nucleotide sequences by "BLASTing" each of them with 'blastn' script from "BLAST+" toolkit and regarding the best hit.

 "barapost.py" is meant to be used just after 'prober.py'.

-"barapost.py" downloads records-hits from Genbank according to results (`...acc_list.tsv`) of work of "prober.py", builds an indexed local database which consists of downloaded sequences, and continues aligning with "BLAST+" toolkit in order to save time.
+"barapost.py" downloads records-hits from Genbank according to results (`...probe_acc_list.tsv`) generated by "prober.py", builds a database (on your local machine) which consists of downloaded sequences, and continues aligning the rest of your with "BLAST+" toolkit.

-script processes FASTQ and FASTA (as well as '.fastq.gz' and '.fasta.gz') files.
+Script processes FASTQ and FASTA (as well as '.fastq.gz' and '.fasta.gz') files.

-"barapost.py" writes it's results in the same TSV file as "prober.py" does.
+"barapost.py" writes (actually appends) it's results in the same TSV file as "prober.py" does.

-FASTQ files processed by this script are meant to be sorted afterwards by 'fastQA_sorted.py'.
+Files processed by this script are meant to be sorted afterwards by 'fastQA5_sorter.py'.

+If you have your own FASTA files that can be used as database to blast against, you can omit "prober.py" step and go to "barapost.py" (see `-l` option).

 ### Default parameters: